leviduan/leviduan.github.io/quickstart/content/posts/SGBusLahPP.md

 ### Introduction

-SG BusGo! ("we", "our", or "the App") is committed to protecting your privacy.
+SG BusNow! ("we", "our", or "the App") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application.

 ### Information We Collect